Last updated on April 8th, 2022

 If you decide to make a public place accident claim, we are here to help.
 Our advisors offer a no-obligation, free assessment of any case.
 They’ll also provide advice on your options.
 Should your public place accident claim be strong enough, we could pass it to one of our solicitors.
 Our team have been representing clients for nearly decades.
 What’s more, they only take on cases with a reasonable chance of success meaning they always offer a No Win No Fee service.

 Once you have read this guide to public place accident claims, please call 0800 6524 881 if you wish to start the ball rolling or would like any questions answered.

-When Are Public Place Accident Claims Possible?
+- Time Limits For Public Place Accident Claims

 Laws exist that mean businesses and local authorities have a duty of care to protect the welfare of any person on their premises.
 That doesn’t mean they need to watch over you for the whole time you are present.
 Instead, they should carry out regular risk assessments and mitigate for any dangers they identify.

 Our solicitors will always check to see if the following are true before taking on a public place claim: